tvbeat/public/docs/weighted.md

 + Regions

 ## Compare (Segmentation)
 The Compare feature enables the user to define by which filter they want to compare/display the data in the chart and table.
-If for example the user chose they want to compare their data by Device, they will get the results broken down by all available devices.
+For example, if the user chose they want to compare their data by device, they will get the results broken down by all available devices.